 How to get a lower interest rate on your mortgage

 As the most expensive purchase you are ever likely to make, your mortgage will probably be your biggest financial commitment.
-You will be paying it off for a good few years, so finding ways to save yourself money in the long run is a necessity.
+You will be paying it off for a good few years, so finding ways to save yourself money, in the long run, is a necessity.
+A low-interest rate mortgage could be a good way of doing this.

 Nobody likes to pay over the odds.
 In fact, getting a good deal is a national pastime.
 There’s no point in paying more than we need to for something.
 Better to pay the right price and have spare cash left over for things that that really matter.